...

 This ailment is characterized by pimples from the skin’s sebaceous glands.
 Anaerobic bacteria usually infect acne pustules.
 The ultimate contributory agent of acne is still unidentified, though it is associated with hormonal and genetic factors.
 A diet high in fats and core toxicity caused by chronic constipation are some of the issues that make it more severe.
 Local applications of these herbal remedies can dry the pimples and better the skin’s appearance.

-Herbs for Acne
+Herbs for Skin Conditions Like Acne

 Excessive Perspiration

-Herbs for Excessive Perspiration
+Herbs for Skin Problems Like Excessive Perspiration

 Dry skin

-Herbs for Dry Skin
+Herbs for Skin Conditions Like Dry Skin

 Skin Stretch Marks

-Skin stretch marks are caused by a break of its elastic fibers, caused by a degeneration of the connective tissue which forms them.
+Skin stretch marks are caused by a break of its elastic fibers, caused by a degeneration of the connective tissue that forms them.
 They usually appear during pregnancy or as a consequence of weight changes.
 Nervous stress and constipation promote their appearance.
 Local applications with these herbs help decisively reduce the disappearance of stretching marks.

-Herbs for Stretch Marks
+Herbs for Skin problems Like Stretch Marks

 Fragile Nails

 Nails are keratinized extensions of the skin.
-A lack of vitamins and minerals, especially silicon and iron, produce nail softening.
+A lack of vitamins and minerals, especially silicon and iron, produces nail softening.
 In some cases, nail afflictions can be a symptom of body disease.
 These herbs, both internally and externally, can help harden nails.

 Herbs for Fragile Nails